mmuratarat/mmuratarat.github.io/_pages/faq.md

 As a rule of thumb, I’d say that SVMs are great for relatively small data sets with fewer outliers.
 Random forests may require more data but they almost always come up with a pretty robust model.

-#### What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variantss?
+#### What is the difference between fitting a model via closed-form equations vs. Gradient Descent and its variants?

 We can either solve the model parameters analytically (closed-form equations) or use an optimization algorithm (Gradient Descent, Stochastic Gradient Descent, Newton’s Method, Simplex Method, etc.).
 The closed-form solution may (should) be preferred for "smaller" datasets – if computing (a "costly") matrix inverse is not a concern.
 For very large datasets, or datasets where the inverse of $X^{T}X$ may not exist (the matrix is non-invertible or singular, e.g., in case of perfect multicollinearity), the GD or SGD approaches are to be preferred.